 |Income from royalties or franchising (only the amount exceeding 10 million per contract)||5%|

 |Income from inheritance or gift or prize-winning (only the amount exceeding 10 million per case)||10%|

-As you can see, the tax rates for personal income tax in Vietnam depend mainly on your residency status, as well as types of income.
+As you can see, the tax rates for personal income tax depend mainly on your residency status, as well as types of income.
 In what follows, we’ll delve into each determining factor.

-And there are two residency statuses for tax purposes: tax resident and non-tax residents.
+And there are two residency statuses that should be taken into account when coming to tax in Vietnam: tax residents and non-tax residents.

-In particular, you are deemed as a tax resident in Vietnam if you fall under one of the circumstances below:
+In particular, you are deemed a tax resident if you fall under one of the circumstances below:

-- Your physical presence in Vietnam reaches 183 days or more in a calendar year or in 12 consecutive months from your first date of arrival; or
+- Your physical presence reaches 183 days or more in a calendar year or in 12 consecutive months from your first date of arrival; or

-- You have a registered permanent residence in Vietnam or you have rented a house in Vietnam with a rental term.
+- You have a registered permanent residence or you have rented a house in Vietnam with a rental term.

 With the status of a tax resident, you will be taxed on worldwide income earned both inside and outside of Vietnam.

 On the other hand, you are a non-tax resident when you do not satisfy any of the conditions above.
 And as a non-tax resident, you will be taxed only on income that is earned within Vietnam’s territory.